I gave up my car three and a half years ago and have been car-free ever since.

 Top 10 Reasons to Give Up Your Car

 1. You immediately begin to get in better shape.
 People who don’t use cars have to find other ways of getting around.
 Walking and biking are the most common solutions.
-Even people who use public transportation and cabs are people who tend to walk more than their driving counterparts.
+People who use public transportation and cabs tend to walk more than their driving counterparts.
 This activity makes it really easy to get in better shape just by going about your daily business.
 That’s one of my favorite things about not owning a car!

 2. You spend a whole lot less money.
-Even though I pay for both buses and cabs on a fairly regular basis, I spent a lot less money on transportation without owning a car.
-Cars cost a fortune in terms of the car itself, insurance, gas, maintenance and various fees.
-I don’t ever have to spend that money which means that I’ve got extra money to spend on the other things in life that are of more value and importance to me than owning a car is.
+Even though I pay for buses and cabs on a fairly regular basis, I spend a lot less money on transportation without owning a car.
+Cars cost a fortune in terms of the car itself, insurance, gas, maintenance, and various fees.
+I don’t ever have to spend that money which means that I’ve got extra money to spend on the other things in life that are of more value and importance to me than owning a car.

 5. You see more of the world around you and live more in the present moment.
 There’s a lot going on in the world that you don’t see from your car.
 When you slow down by walking or biking, you start to notice things.
 This helps you to live in the moment and to really be present in your own life.

 6. You reduce your stress levels.
 Driving a car is stressful.
 Problems on the road and problems with the car create causes for ongoing stress in your life.
-Financial concerns, emergencies on the road and other common issues related to driving all increase your daily stress.
-Not having a car prevents that problem.
-Sure you sometimes get stressed because the bus is late but it’s not nearly as persistent of a problem.
+Financial concerns, emergencies on the road, and other common issues related to driving all increase your daily stress.
+Not having a car avoids those problems.
+Sure, you sometimes get stressed because the bus is late, but it’s not nearly as persistent of a problem.